A three-storey terrace, with basements, built c1830 for residential use and converted to commercial premises later in the 19th century.

 MJM Pearl Ltd acquired the building and subsequently submitted a planning application (LA04/2018/2271/F) in August 2018 proposing to extend and refurbish 18-19 Donegall Square East, demolish rear returns and insert a new seven storey office building.
 The application was approved in April 2019.

-A design team comprising LAM Architects, Bruce Shaw, Albert Fry Associates and IN2 Engineering are preparing to commence construction during late 2019.
+The design team comprises LAM Architects, Bruce Shaw, Albert Fry Associates and IN2 Engineering.
+The completed building is to be known as The Shipmaker’s House.